Colin Norris: Ethel Hall

 A blood sample was taken from Hall after a doctor raised concerns and ordered blood tests, and her blood was found to contain an inexplicably massive amount of insulin – 1000 units in just one sample – and this became the main hard evidence in the police case.
 The doctor who had ordered the tests was a diabetes expert who specialised in insulin and hypoglycaemic episodes, and she had believed the incident to be suspicious.
 No doctor or medical staff member had prescribed her this drug, and she had no condition that required it to be issued.
 The amount of insulin in Hall's blood was about 12 times the normal level, and it had been injected into her system.
 The insulin was manufactured and not produced naturally in the body.
 It had been injected into her abdomen, as indicated by the fact that a bulge was found under her skin there that was consistent with a large injection of fluid.
 Doctors believed it was done by someone with nursing or medical experience.
 The results of the tests led the hospital to contact the police.

 It was discovered after Hall's death that insulin had also been taken from the storage fridge, and Norris later admitted that he was the last person to have accessed this fridge before Hall had been injected with insulin.
 Two vials of insulin were found to have been taken from the fridge, which had to have been taken by someone during the night shift which Norris was working when Hall became unwell.
 Norris had on a previous occasion been caught stealing drugs from the hospital.
-Norris also admitted that he was the last person to see Hall at 4.30 am, half an hour before she fell into the coma at around 5 am.
+Norris also admitted that he was the last person to see Hall at 4.30 am, half an hour before she fell into the hypoglycaemic coma. at around 5 am.